thk123/se4be-website/index.md

 ## About Thomas

 I have been writing code for ten years in a range of industries including science, technology, games and healthcare.
-In this time I have learnt _the importance of good software practises_ in writing correct code quickly, and in collaboration with others.
+In this time I have learnt _the importance of good software practices_ in writing correct code quickly, and in collaboration with others.

-In my time as team lead I was able to see how good software practises _sped up delivery_ and increased quality.
+In my time as team lead I was able to see how good software practices _sped up delivery_ and increased quality.

 I am really motivated to help scientists and other domain experts learn from my experience of software engineering to allow them to fulfil their technologies potential.
 Please [get in touch](mailto:hi@tkiley.co.uk) to unlock your expertise.

 ## The Course

-The course is designed to cover the key areas of modern software engineering best practises.
+The course is designed to cover the key areas of modern software engineering best practices.
 Each seminar will help developers to adopt _industry standard approaches_ to developing software.
 These cover both technical topics such as writing automated tests, as well as procedural topics such as effective code review process.

-In addition to the off-the-shelf course, I am happy to tailor the course to _match your needs, exeperience and technologies_.
+In addition to the off-the-shelf course, I am happy to tailor the course to _match your needs, experience and technologies_.

 **[Get in touch](mailto:hi@tkiley.co.uk) today to craft a bespoke course for your business.**